cronkitedata/cronkite-docs/docs/excel/xlguides/xl-filtersort.md

 ## Sorting

-"Sorting" lists in Excel is one of the most common tasks you'l do in a spreadsheet.
-Think of it as rearranging the rows in a different order.
+Sorting means rearranging the rows of a data table into a different order.
 Some reporters take a conceptual shortcut and call this "sorting columns".
-That thinking will only get you into trouble -- it lets you forget that you want to keep all of the rows in tact while changing the order you see them.
+That thinking will only get you into trouble -- it lets you forget that you want to keep all of the rows in tact while changing the order in which you see them.
+In fact, in other languages it's called "order by" or "arrange" by one or more columns --  a much clearer way to think of it.

 ### A simple sort

-Using a list of Phoenix city employees, try sorting without putting it into a data table.
-Under the Data tab, choose the Sort button and select the column you want to use to order the rows.
-In this case, sorting from Largest to Smallest gives you the highest-paid employees in the city government.
+In Excel, look for the sort options under the Data tab at the top of your screen.
+In this case, sorting from Largest to Smallest gives you the highest-paid employees in the Phoenix city government.

 ![sort dialog]({{site.baseurl}}/assets/images/06-filtersort-sortdialog.png)